 In English, the verb is usually the key to show the different aspects of an action in English, such as be / be doing / was / was doing / are going to / have done / had done, etc. The Chinese language system differs from it in one important way: Mandarin Chinese often keeps the verb but uses auxiliaries and adverbs to help express the different aspects of an action.

 There are generally 6 basic types of aspects of an action: those which complete or realize an action or event; the change of circumstances; the continuous aspect of an action or a state; the past experience; an action that is going to take place in a short time; and the progressive aspect of an action.
-Each of them are detailed, explained, and illustrated in the Step by Step Course 2 .
+Each of them is detailed, explained, and illustrated in our grammar courses.
 Below is a brief summary.

 1. Completion or realization of an action or event